engr-waqas/engr-waqas/README.md

 # 💫 Welcome to my GitHub! 👋

-Hello there, I'm Waqas Taj, a seasoned Full Stack Software Engineer with 5 years of experience.
-My journey in the tech world has primarily revolved around dynamic startups, where I thrive in fast-paced environments.
-I've played a pivotal role in crafting and maintaining web, mobile, and desktop applications, particularly in the healthcare and fintech sectors.
+Hello!
+I'm Waqas Taj, a Full Stack Software Engineer with 5 years of experience.
+I've spent most of my tech career working with innovative startups, where I thrive in fast-paced environments.
+My main gig involves creating and looking after web, mobile and desktop applications particularly in the healthcare and fintech sectors.

-**✨ My Skills:** I'm well-versed in a multitude of essential tech concepts including MVC, TDD & BDD, OOP, unit testing, SDLC, CI/CD, Agile methodologies, and SOLID principles.
+**✨ What I Bring to the Table:** I'm a tech whiz with a solid grasp of essential concepts like MVC, TDD & BDD, OOP, unit testing, SDLC, CI/CD, Agile methodologies, and SOLID principles.
 My coding arsenal spans across various languages and technologies such as Ruby on Rails, JavaScript, Typescript, React, Node, SQL, Cypress, and Playwright.

-**🚀 Leadership:** I've taken the helm on end-to-end development for over 6 projects, showcasing my leadership skills in both individual and team settings, across established enterprises and dynamic startups.
-In my capacity as a Team Lead, I've successfully guided a team of 3 engineers to deliver impactful and user-friendly products.
+**🚀 Leading the Charge:** I've led the charge on more than 6 projects building from scratch to finish showcasing my leadership skills in both individual and team settings, across established enterprises and dynamic startups.
+As a Team Lead, I've guided a crew of 3 engineers to create impactful and user-friendly products.

 ## 🛠 Tech Stack: